thebrumby/HotWalletClaimer/README.md

   </a><br>
    See a walkthrough of how to automate claims using PM, on <a href="https://www.youtube.com/watch?v=JUmczcdsaAw" title="YouTube Visual Instructions">YouTube</a>.
 </p>

+<a name="windows"></a>
+## Guide for Setting Up WSL2 in a Windows 10/11 Environment

+### Step 1: Enable WSL2 and Install Ubuntu 22.04

+1. **Open the Microsoft Store:**
+   - Click the Start menu and open the Microsoft Store.
+Search for "Ubuntu 22.04 LTS" and click on the install button.
+This will download and install the Ubuntu terminal environment.

+2. **Enable Windows Subsystem for Linux (WSL):**
+   - Before you can use Ubuntu, ensure that WSL is enabled and set up to use the newer WSL2 version.
+Open PowerShell as an administrator and run the following commands:

+     ```bash
+     dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
+     ```

+     This command enables the WSL feature.
+Restart your computer after this step to ensure changes take effect.

+3. **Set WSL2 as Your Default Version:**
+   - After your system restarts, open PowerShell again as an administrator and set WSL2 as the default version with this command:

+     ```bash
+     wsl --set-default-version 2
+     ```

+     If this is your first time setting up WSL, you might be prompted to update the WSL2 kernel.
+Follow the link provided in the PowerShell window to download and install the WSL2 kernel update package.

+### Step 2: Launch Ubuntu 22.04

+1. **Start Ubuntu 22.04:**
+   - After installation, you can start Ubuntu by searching for "Ubuntu 22.04" in the Start menu and clicking on the app icon.
+The first launch will take a few minutes as it finalizes the setup.

+2. **Create a User Account and Password:**
+   - Upon first launch, you'll be prompted to enter a new username and password.
+This account will be your default user for Ubuntu and will have sudo (administrative) privileges.

+### Step 3: Update and Upgrade Ubuntu (Optional but Recommended)

+1. **Update Your System:**
+   - It's a good practice to update your package lists and upgrade the packages right after installation.
+In the Ubuntu terminal, run:

+     ```bash
+     sudo apt update && sudo apt upgrade
+     ```

+     This will ensure all your software is up to date.

+### Step 4: Resuming the main guide

+- Now that you have Ubuntu set up, you can go back to the [Quick Start](#quick-start) section at the top of the page.

 ## Inspiration and Enhancement